SofaDefrost/Cosserat/tutorials/getting_started/00_introduction_and_setup.md

 **DCM Advantages**:

-- Efficient for slender structures
+- **Efficient for slender structures**: Ideal for simulating catheters, cables, or flexible robot arms where the length is much greater than the cross-section.
-- Natural handling of large rotations
+- **Natural handling of large rotations**: Accurately models twisting and bending without the complexities of FEM.
-- Reduced coordinates (fewer variables)
+- **Reduced coordinates**: Fewer variables lead to faster simulations compared to a full 3D FEM model of the same object.

 **FEM Advantages**:

-- Versatility with different geometries
+- **Versatility with different geometries**: Can model any 3D shape, from simple blocks to complex organs.
-- Customizable material laws
+- **Customizable material laws**: Easily supports a wide range of material behaviors.
-- Easy boundary condition definition
+- **Flexible for complex structures**: Well-suited for objects where all dimensions are significant (e.g., a soft gripper pad).

-- Flexible for complex structures
+**Example**: Imagine modeling a soft robotic tentacle.
+You would use **DCM** for the long, flexible arm itself, but you might use **FEM** for a bulky, soft gripper attached to its end.

 ---